-These averages are based on clean observations from all hospitals in the SID maintained by the Agency for Healthcare Research and Quality (AHRQ), including SID that are not released through the HCUP Central Distributor).
-Clean records are defined as HCUP hospitals that have records in both the AHA and CMS data as of March 31, when the CMS files are acquired.
+These averages are based on clean observations from all hospitals in the SID maintained by AHRQ, including SID that are not released through the HCUP Central Distributor.
+Clean records are defined as HCUP hospitals that have records in both the AHA and CMS data typically as of March 31, when the CMS files are acquired.
 These records have a matching hospital in the CMS cost report, have availability of certain completed data items in the report, and pass certain quality checks.
 Note that a group average can be based on only one hospital in the peer group (defined by State and hospital type).
 The group average may incorporate non-HCUP hospitals.
 Both operating costs and capital-related costs are included in the calculation of GAPICC.